austintheriot/wrend/wrend/README.md

 - Make some impl that do not need to be called from outside pub(crate)
   - Especially the `new` functions (or the structs themselves?) of Buffer, Uniform, etc. (internal types not built directly)

-- Move `js_conversion` utils into a generic trait impl on a new type around Vec
+- Move `js_conversion` utils into a generic trait impl on a new type around Vec, then impl `From` for that type so that the trait can be applied to plain `Vec`s

 - Bug: WebGL2 rendering contexts are not getting discarded when handle is dropped: enable this manually through browser extension (see MDN WebGL best practices article)